itsvinayak/mock-crud-api/Readme.md

 # mock-crud-api

-This package allows to create a mock REST API servers for testing and development purposes.
-It provides a simple way to define server configurations, handle requests, and send mock responses.
+This package allows you to create mock REST API servers for testing and development purposes.
+It provides a simple and convenient way to define server configurations, handle requests, and send mock responses.

 ![MOCKAPIIMAGE](./image/MockCRUDAPI.png)

+## Features

+- Define server configurations with port, path, request type, input, output, and error handling options.
+- Handle HTTP requests.
+- Compare request input with predefined input to determine the response.
+- Customize response outputs and error codes.
+- Parse query strings and extract parameters.
+- Validate and ensure required data fields are present.
+- Start multiple servers simultaneously using a configuration file.
+- Display helpful information and syntax examples.

 ## Installation